RenderKit/embree/doc/src/api.md

     queue.wait_and_throw();

-This example passes a feature mask using a specialization contant to the `rtcTraversableIntersect1` function, which is recommended for GPU rendering.
+This example passes a feature mask using a specialization constant to the `rtcTraversableIntersect1` function, which is recommended for GPU rendering.
 For best performance, this feature mask should get used to enable only features required by the application to render the scene,